Ghaby-X/a2sv/task_8/docs/api_documentation.md

 This document provides an overview of the Task Management API, including user authentication, authorization, and task management endpoints.

-## Postman Collection

-A Postman collection is available in this directory to test the API.
-You can import the `TaskManager.postman_collection.json` file into Postman to get started.

 ## Authentication and Authorization

 The API uses JSON Web Tokens (JWT) for authentication and role-based access control for authorization.